enthought/comtypes/docs/source/index.rst

    >>>

-The first parameter is always the ``this`` pointer passed as ``None`` for comtypes-internal reasons, other parameters depend on the event.
+The first parameter is always the ``this`` pointer passed as ``None`` for |comtypes|-internal reasons, other parameters depend on the event.
 To terminate the connection we simply delete the ``connection`` variable; it may be required to call the Python garbage collector to terminate the connection immediately, and we will not receive any